eugenia1984/english/glossary.md

 - **representative** is a person chosen or appointed to speak or act on behalf of others.
 In a business context, representatives from a company attend meetings to discuss their needs or collaborate on projects.
 For example, He is our representative at the conference means he is the person attending the conference to represent the interests of his company.

 - **requirements** are things that are needed.
 Like when you have a list of things you must do for a project.
 For example, `The project has several key requirements` refers to essential tasks or conditions for the project.

+- **run well** is used when something is functioning well or is successful.

 ---